royalt1234/royalt1234/README.md

 * 🖥️  See my portfolio at [Here](http://mosesitoya.link/)
 * ✉️  You can contact me at [thursdayfrip@gmail.com](mailto:thursdayfrip@gmail.com)
 * 🚀  I'm currently working with [Darey.io](http://Darey.io)
-* 🧠  I'm learning Terraform
+* 🧠  I'm learning Helm
 * 🤝  I'm open to collaborating on DevOps related projects
 * ⚡  I love to explore hiking trails with fellow adventurers on some weekends.
 Currently reading a book "The Phoenix Project".
 <p align='right'>